 would see the southern END of CA 163 as it turns into 10th Avenue.
 US 395

 headed south of here to Market and thence to US 101.
+This was not CA 163's

 Entire original image (135.9KB)